Improving Teacher Morale

 The first type of issue to address in improving teacher morale is school facilities.
 This includes such things as：

 The classroom is the primary teaching and learning arena in schools.
 Every teacher expects a blackboard or a whiteboard with markers or chalk and erasers that are in good condition.
 I have taught previously in schools where blackboards were falling apart and whiteboards were badly defaced.
 It has also been my experience to have classrooms with no air-conditioning or fans, and so small that I barely had room to move around the board and front row of seated students.
 Large, well-lit air-conditioned classrooms with functioning boards and adequate bulletin boards go a long way in improving teacher morale.

 If teachers decide not to brown bag, they should be provided with adequate cafeteria facilities and preferably an air-conditioned lunchroom to themselves.
 The food should be hot, of decent quality, and occasionally vary in selection.
-Cafeteria facilities are sufficient at my school, but the food is often cold and doesn't vary from day to day.
+Cafeteria facilities are sufficient at my school, but the food is often cold and doesn't vary very often.
 No wonder many of my colleagues go off campus for lunch.

 3. Faculty Rooms